-Adam Thomas is acknowledged as a world leader in accessible kitchen design.
-He has established a reputation for innovative solutions that set the standard for those who follow.
+Adam Thomas is acknowledged as a world leader in accessible kitchen design, with an established reputation for innovative solutions that set the standard in his field.

-He works as a specialist consultant to a number of ground-breaking initiatives working towards disability equality in housing, and lectures and writes on this subject for newspapers and magazines.
-He is a regular speaker at Naidex CPD seminars and also works as an Expert Witness.
+Adam is a specialist consultant to a number of ground-breaking initiatives working towards disability equality in housing, and lectures and writes for newspapers and magazines.
+He is a regular speaker at Naidex CPD seminars, provides tailored training for small groups of professionals and also works as an Expert Witness.

 Notable achievements to date include:

 - Co-author, Wheelchair Housing Guide 2016 – Joint Project: Habinteg & Centre for the Accessible Environment

 - Winner, KBSA Accessible/Inclusive Designer of the Year Award, 2015

 - Selected as one of Britain’s most influential disabled people in the Power 100 List 2015

 - Named as one of the top ten influencers for ‘access and equality’ in the 2014 Disability Influence list

 - Speaker at ‘Homes for Living’, the Housing Standard Review – Habinteg 2013

 - Head consultant for accessible kitchens at the Olympic Village legacy project 2013